- COVID-19 spreads primarily through airborne transmission. Everything follows from the inhaled deposited dose we receive or avoid.

-- Prevent future pandemics by building a global system to detect novel pathogens, creating more universal vaccines (e.g. for influenza), and upgrading indoor air quality.
+- Technical solutions to prevent future pandemics include building a global system to detect novel pathogens, creating more universal vaccines and treatments in advance, and upgrading indoor ventilation.

 "When will I feel safe again?"

-A few weeks ago, I found myself pondering this question again, as we all have for ~2 years now when it comes to COVID-19.
-One of my friends had just tested positive after an indoor gathering of 15 people, all vaccinated, boosted, and asymptomatic.
-They were wearing a KN95 mask, while most of the other attendees were not.
-They only stayed about an hour, but still contracted the Omicron variant.
+In the spring of 2022, I found myself pondering this question again, as we all have for ~2 years now when it comes to COVID-19.
+One of my friends had just tested positive after an indoor gathering of 15 people, all vaccinated with 3 doses of mRNA vaccines, and asymptomatic.
+My friend was wearing a KN95 mask most of the time, while most of the other attendees were not.
+They only stayed about an hour, but still contracted the Omicron variant of SARS-CoV-2.

 What went wrong?
 Is COVID unavoidable and inevitable?
 How dangerous is it really?
 What about Long COVID?
 How are we supposed to live the rest of our lives?
 Why do the answers we hear to these questions keep changing every few months?
 How do we know what's actually true or not?

 The summary above is the beginning of my quest to provide answers.
 It's a distillation of everything I've learned from diving deep into this pandemic over the past 2 years.
 The plan is make this post the first in a series, a knowledge map that links out to deep-dive follow-ups.